 component in order to transparently send and receive data in a multihop

 network.
-We have called this component DymoNetworkC
+We have called this component DymoNetworkC, which

 is a configuration.
 The wiring provided by this configuration is